 When Tokyo was awarded the 2020 Paralympic Games, Luke Bailey was there competing in a marathon.
 He has always wanted to return to the Japanese capital, and when better than for his Paralympic debut.

 Luke, who has caudal regression syndrome and spina bifida, first began competing in Para-athletics after an introduction to wheelchair racing great Kurt Fearnley.
 From the moment that Luke sat in Kurt’s racing chair, Luke was sold.
-In 2016, he teamed up with Kurt’s long-time coach, Andrew Dawes, and is now working with him towards selection to the 2020 Australian Paralympic Team.
+In 2016, he teamed up with Kurt’s long-time coach, Andrew Dawes, to work with him towards selection to the 2020 Australian Paralympic Team.

 However, before Tokyo came November’s 2019 World Para-athletics Championships.
 While Luke had some practice competing internationally, including at the 2018 and 2019 World Para-athletics Grand Prix events in Nottwil, Switzerland, the World Championships were his best opportunity yet to take his sprints to the next level.